DaRoemer/MasterThesis/README.md

 - Nematic Ordering of HUVECs (using [AFT - Alignment by Fourier Transform](https://github.com/OakesLab/AFT-Alignment_by_Fourier_Transform))

 Custom Python and MATLAB scripts were developed to perform segmentation, morphology quantification, and nematic ordering analysis.

 ## Workflow Summary

 1. **Imaging & Data Extraction**
    - HUVECs were cultured, fixed, and fluorescently stained.
    - Imaging was performed using a Nikon SDCM microscope.
-   - From `.nd2` files, VE-cadherin, nuclei, and CD45 channels were extracted.
+   - From `.nd2` files, VE-cadherin, nuclei, and CD45 channels were extracted using FIJI.

 2. **MΦ Adhesion Analysis**
    - CD45-stained images were analyzed in FIJI to quantify macrophage numbers.
+   - **Relevant Files**:
+     - `MFadhesion_analysis.ipynb` – Python notebook for processing and analyzing macrophage adhesion.
+   - **Key Steps**:
+     - Load CD45-stained images.
+     - Preprocess and segment the images in FIJI.
+     - Quantify macrophage numbers based on segmented regions.

 3. **Morphology Analysis**
-   - VE-cadherin and nuclei channels were used in a human-in-the-loop segmentation workflow with Cellpose.
+   - VE-cadherin and nuclei channels were segmented in a human-in-the-loop segmentation workflow with Cellpose.
    - The script `morphology_analysis.ipynb` was used to quantify cellular morphology based on the segmentations.
+   - **Relevant Files**:
+     - `morphology_analysis.ipynb` – Main script for morphology analysis.
+     - `Morphology_tools.py` – Contains helper functions for processing and analyzing morphology.
+   - **Key Functions**:
+     - `process_and_initialize`: Prepares labeled images, outlines, and actin images for analysis.
+     - `create_propertie_image`: Generates property images (e.g., area, aspect ratio, tortuosity) for visualization.
+     - `save_as_figure`: Saves the generated property images as figures.
+   - **Key Steps**:
+     - Segment images using Cellpose.
+     - Analyze morphology parameters such as area, aspect ratio, and tortuosity.
+     - Save results as images and data files.

 4. **Nematic Ordering Analysis**
    - Cell edge segmentations were analyzed for nematic ordering using the script `nematic_ordering.ipynb`.
    - The scientific method AFT (Alignment by Fourier Transform) was applied.
    - The MATLAB script `AFT_batch.m` (part of the AFT software package) was used for visualization of local alignment vectors.

-## Repository Contents

-- `morphology_analysis.ipynb` – Quantitative analysis of cellular morphology from segmented images.
+   - **Relevant Files**:
+     - `Collective Allignment/nematic_ordering.ipynb` – Main script for nematic ordering analysis.
-- `nematic_ordering.ipynb` – Analysis of nematic ordering using Fourier transform methods.
+     - `Collective Allignment/Analysis_tools.py` – Contains helper functions for processing nematic ordering data.
+   - **Key Functions**:
+     - `load_and_process_matlab_data`: Loads and processes MATLAB AFT data for analysis.
+     - `process_data`: Processes nematic ordering data, including calculating order parameters and neighborhood sizes.
+     - `process_python_AFT_data`: Processes Python-based AFT data for additional analysis.
+   - **Key Steps**:
-- `AFT_batch.m` – MATLAB script used for batch processing alignment vectors with AFT.
+     - Use MATLAB's `AFT_batch.m` script to generate alignment vectors.
-- (Optional) Example input and output data if included.
+     - Load and process the resulting data in Python.
+     - Calculate nematic order parameters and visualize results.

 ## Requirements